3.3.1sr1 - SRTC Procedure: Maintenance

 Fire Safety Equipment

 Fire extinguishers are inspected monthly at each site and documented on the tag attached to each unit.
-Annual inspections and scheduled tests are performed by a licensed vendor.
-Inspection reports are located in the maintenance supervisors’ offices at each site.
+Annual inspections and scheduled tests are performed by a licensed vendor. .
 Fire alarm systems are maintained and tested at each facility annually.
 Inspection reports are uploaded to the work order system.
 Fire alarm vendors provide maintenance as needed for systems.

 Exit and Emergency Lighting

 Exit and emergency lighting is tested monthly per Preventative Maintenance work orders generated by the work order system.
 Inspections are documented in the work order system.

 Miscellaneous safety equipment (goggles, gloves, back supports) is provided to all maintenance employees.
 First aid kits are located throughout the facilities at each location.
 Maintaining stock levels and replacing expired items are the responsibility of each department.